 Both airlines serve Kavalan Taiwanese Whiskey, which is excellent.

 (NOTE: pictures below are not the entirety of what I ate on either airline, just a handful of items)

-Winner: Food: China Airlines; Beverage: Eva Air
+Winner: Food: China Airlines (Eva in 2021 update); Beverage: Eva Air

 Eva Air Eva’s entertainment system is not as intuitive to navigate and is not very well categorized.
 Furthermore there just is not a wide-ranging selection of movies, tv shows or music.
 I have always thought this of Eva’s entertainment regardless of what cabin I fly.
 The selection of new release films was decent but over all Eva’s Star Gallery does not have an extensive list of films to choose from.
 I found it difficult to navigate and some films would pop up in one category but not another that they would clearly belong to as well.
 For an international airline, I also expected more foreign films, especially Taiwanese, Cantonese and Chinese films, but these selections were also limited.
 I did not explore to see if the system had any additional functions.
 I will say though that Eva’s thunder noise-cancelling headphones are quite good.